Teeth Grinding and Tension Headaches: The Relationship, Causes, and Treatment

 Tension-type headaches are the most common type of primary headache, affecting a significant portion of the population.
 These headaches are typically characterized by a mild to moderate, dull, and constant pain that feels like a tight band or pressure around the head.

-Individuals with tension-type headaches often describe the sensation as aching or squeezing, rather than pulsating or throbbing headache pain like migraines.
+Individuals with tension-type headaches often describe the sensation as aching or squeezing, rather than pulsating or throbbing like migraines.
 The pain can be present on both sides of the head or feel like a band wrapping around the forehead.
 Tension headaches do not usually worsen with physical activity and are not associated with nausea or vomiting.

 Tension-type headaches can be episodic or chronic.
 Episodic tension headaches occur sporadically, lasting anywhere from a few minutes to several days.
 Chronic tension headaches, on the other hand, are more persistent, occurring for 15 or more days per month for at least three months.